Anon (band): History

 The band continued to go on with the five-piece lineup until July 1966, when Rivers Jobe and Richard Macphail were scheduled to leave Charterhouse.
-Macphail decided that his band should do a concert with Garden Wall both as top acts and with a third band opening, so Anon set about getting together a concert that was staged within the school.
-The event marked the end of the five-piece lineup, and Jobe and Macphail both quit the band.
-Jobe went on to join Savoy Brown, Macphail went on to become a sound engineer for Genesis until 1973.
+Macphail decided that his band would do a concert with Garden Wall both as top acts and with a third band opening, so Anon set about getting together a concert that was staged within the school.
+The event marked the end of the five-piece lineup, with Jobe and Macphail quitting the band.
+Jobe went on to join Savoy Brown, while Macphail went on to become a sound engineer for Genesis until 1973.

 The band, now only Phillips, Rutherford (who took on Macphail's duties whilst Jobe went unreplaced), and Tyrrell, carried on.
 Eventually Tyrrell left, leading the band to break up in December 1966.
-Tyrrell would later surface as the drummer in Freddie Mercury's pre-Queen group, Sour Milk Sea.
-Phillips and Rutherford then went on to join with all three members of Garden Wall (vocalist Peter Gabriel, keyboardist Tony Banks, and drummer Chris Stewart) in 1967, to form Genesis (with Mike buying his first bass), in January 1967.
+Tyrrell would later become the drummer of the band Sour Milk Sea.
+Phillips and Rutherford then went on to join with all three members of Garden Wall (vocalist Peter Gabriel, keyboardist Tony Banks, and drummer Chris Stewart) in 1967, to form Genesis (with Rutherford buying his first bass), in January 1967.